SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2020-Labo-Docker/README.md

   the link:
   <http://cbonte.github.io/haproxy-dconv/2.2/configuration.html>

-  **Note**: There is an exception for that later in the lab.
-The documentation for a part of HAProxy (the command line help) is not available in 2.2.
-Therefore, we use the doc for 2.2 which is not different for our usage.

 - In the report give the URL of the repository that you forked off this lab.

 - The images and the web application are a bit different from the lab on load